vinaynagaraj88/DataScience_Portfolio/README.md

 Welcome to my DataScience Portfolio Page

 I’m Vinay Nagaraj.
-I’m originally from India, currently living in Omaha, USA since 2015.
-I am currently working as a mainframe programmer in a financial services company.
-I started my IT career in 2010 and have been working on the mainframe platform.
+I’m originally from India and relocated to USA in 2015.
+I'm curious to understand the pattern of the data and interpret the story behind the numbers.
+I'm currently pursuing my Masters in Data Science at Bellevue University and will graduate in August 2021.

-I have been pursuing my Master’s degree from Bellevue University in Data Science.
-Below is the list of projects which I worked during my course:
+Below is the list of projects which I worked during my course of study:

 1)	[Project 1 – Employee Attrition](https://github.com/vinaynagaraj88/vinaynagaraj88.github.io/tree/main/P1%20-%20Employee%20Attrition).
 2)	Project 2 – 680 Place Holder.